 (A) LICENSED INDEPENDENT ALLIED HEALTH PRACTITIONERS.
-(6/05)
+(Revised 6/05; 3/06

-Applications made by any licensed independent allied health practitioner (AHP) for clinical privileges at the Stony Brook University Hospital shall be forwarded to the appropriate clinical service for processing in accordance with the Bylaws, Rules and Regulations of the Medical Staff and those of the service.
+Applications made by any licensed independent allied health practitioner (AHP) (psychologists, podiatrists, speech and language therapists, audiologists, orthotists, prosthetists, optometrists, nurse midwives, nurse practitioners and nurse anesthetists) for clinical privileges at the Stony Brook University Hospital shall be forwarded to the appropriate clinical service for processing in accordance with the Bylaws, Rules and Regulations of the Medical Staff and those of the service.
 The chief of service shall present to the MEC, medical board, and ultimately the governing body, the system of evaluation, the assessment of credentials and the delineation of privileges for each category of AHP.
 These procedures must be consistent with all sections of the Bylaws, Rules and Regulations of the medical staff.
-The AHP's (psychologists, podiatrists, speech and language therapists, audiologists, orthotists, prosthetists, optometrists, nurse midwives and nurse practitioners) must hold a faculty appointment in the School of Medicine/Dental Medicine and be licensed and currently registered to practice in the State of New York.
+The AHP's, with the exception of nurse anesthetists, must hold a faculty appointment in the School of Medicine/Dental Medicine and be licensed and currently registered to practice in the State of New York.
 Evidence of current liability insurance must be on file in the medical staff services department.
 In addition, nurse practitioners shall have written practice agreements and written practice protocols on file.
 These individuals are not permitted to hold office on the medical staff nor have voting privileges.
 Reappointment of AHPs will be at least every two (2) years according to the timetable and procedure set forth in the Medical Staff Bylaws for medical staff members.
-All independent allied health practitioners have a collaborative physician who is a member of the medical staff (JCAHO 2.10;6/05)
+All independent AHPs have a collaborative physician who is a member of the medical staff (JCAHO 2.10;6/05)